 Q: Tell us about your studio setup.

-A: I have a modern digital recording studio with a Universal Audio Apollo as the hub.
-This is a great sounding and very convenient setup as I am able to recall sessions in an instant should a client need revisions.
-I own most of the plugins that Universal Audio offers and I basically treat them like outboard gear, tracking through them using the Apollo software and printing them right into the DAW.
-Their plugins sound so similar to the actual pieces of hardware, and I'm able to use a bit of EQ and run tracks through a virtual tape machine, resulting in mix-ready drum tracks.
-I have a great mic collection and also use Neve and API style external preamps.
-My studio is custom built for recording drums and is tuned and treated with top quality diffusion and absorption with a great room sound.
+A: My studio was custom built for recording drums and is fully tuned by way of professional consultation and top quality commercially custom manufactured diffusion and absorption, with a great room sound and even frequency response.
+Gear wise, I have a modern digital recording rig with Universal Audio Apollo X series interfaces and Logic Pro X as the hub.
+This is a great sounding and very versatile setup as I am able to truly tailor the sound to each track with unique preamps, gain levels, EQ, and processing, and I can also fully recall sessions in an instant should a client need revisions.
+I own most of the plugins that Universal Audio offers and I basically treat them like outboard gear, tracking through them live using the Apollo software and printing them right into Logic.
+I've engineered at commercial studios with full analog consoles and outboard gear, and Universal Audio's plugins sound and respond so similarly to the actual pieces of hardware, and I love being able to dial in the perfect vibe and "play to the sound" in real time.
+I also have a great collection of versatile mics after years of refinement and experimenting, and have total coverage of the kit with up to 20 channels, allowing for a ton of mix flexibility.
 The other main component of the sound is the drums themselves.
-I'm a Ludwig endorsed artist and use various series of their amazing drums ranging in size from a small jazz kit to a big Bonham-y rock kit, and I always make sure they're tuned perfectly and that all my microphones are in phase before recording.
-I always have a kit set up and mic'd in the room, but I can change anything and everything out to better tailor the drum sound to the specific track.
-I have a wide sonic range of Sabian cymbals and various drum knick knacks such as tea towels, mutes, muffling rings, tambourines, rivets, percussion, dowel brushes, etc to help me achieve the right sound and vibe.
+I'm a Ludwig endorsed artist and use various series of their amazing drums ranging in size from a small jazz kit to a big Bonham-y rock kit, and I always make sure they're tuned perfectly and double check that all my microphones are phase coherent before recording.
+I change out drums and cymbals for each song and always tailor the drum sound to the specific track.
+I also have a wide sonic range of Sabian cymbals and various drum knick knacks such as tea towels, mutes, muffling rings, tambourines, rivets, percussion, dowel brushes, weird stuff, etc to help me achieve just the right sound and vibe.

 Q: What are you working on at the moment?